-In Ireland, north and south, camping has become popular, especially with local travel restrictions.
+Camping has become popular in Ireland, north and south, especially with local travel restrictions in recent years.

-When looking into your first camping trip in Ireland, you might think you need loads of fancy and expensive equipment.
-Well, I am here to dispel that myth and show you that camping for beginners in Ireland is possible without spending a small fortune on your first trip.
+When looking into your first camping trip in Ireland, you might need loads of fancy and expensive equipment.
+I am here to dispel that myth and show you that camping for beginners in Ireland is possible without spending a small fortune on your first trip.

 Camping has always enabled us to have a holiday on a budget and a great outdoor adventure exploring our National Parks and countryside.